 The Gypsy Horse has been well known and bred by the Gypsies in

-In recent years, he has also become widely known in European countries
+In recent years, he has also become widely known in European Countries,

 and their ancestry was well known and passed down through generations.

-Many Gypsy families of generations ago, prided themselves on knowing the
+Gypsies of generations ago, prided themselves on knowing the

-ancestry of their horses, as much as those alive today.
+Ancestry of their horses, as much as those alive today.
 The knowledge

-and accuracy of the bloodlines and especially the greats of the breed,
+and accuracy of the bloodlines and especially the "greats" of the breed,

 is a huge source of pride among them.

-That said however, it must also be noted that not all Gypsy
+That said however, it "must" also be noted that not all Gypsy

-Horses alive today do have a known or easily traceable history.
+Horses alive today "do" have a known or easily traceable history

+the contrary.
 Many Gypsies didn't actually name their horses at all

 so many were known by names which sometimes just described their colour,